 A healthy budget makes life much easier in many ways.
-It’s nice to not have to struggle to pay monthly bills, or to wonder how you’re going to get groceries this week.
-And it pays to know what the biggest problems tend to be.
+It’s nice to not have to struggle to pay monthly bills or to wonder how you’re going to get groceries this week.
+It pays to know what the biggest dangers to a healthy budget are.

-A lack of a budget is another danger.
-It’s easy to overspend if you don’t care where your money is going.
-Start caring.
+A lack of a planning is another danger to your budget.
+It’s easy to overspend if you don’t know where your money is going.
 Start thinking about the little things and the big things, and seeing what you can do to improve your spending habits.

 Perhaps even more important is the ability to know when you cannot afford something.
 That means cutting back on some of the fun stuff.
 But it also means not having to worry about how you will afford the things you really need.

 Figure out how much money you need for your basic monthly expenses, such as housing, cars, utilities, and groceries.
 You will also need to consider expenses that may not happen every month but are still important, such as shopping for clothes or gifts.
 Use this information to make a budget that will help you keep your spending under better control.

 Plan out your shopping carefully.
 If you know exactly what you’ll buy when you go to the grocery store, for example, you’ll probably spend less on extras.
 You also won’t have to go back because you forgot something.
 Shopping lists can be very helpful that way.

 It can be difficult to plan your shopping at some stores.
 I have a dollar store in my area where I never know what I’m going to find, but its produce section makes regular visits worthwhile.
 Not everything is a dollar there, but the prices are still amazing.
 I rarely buy non-food items there, although I did buy my nephew’s Christmas present there for $20, with the same toy selling elsewhere for $75-150.